temperature and humidity sensor diagram

 The temperature and moisture sensor checks the air’s temperature and humidity.
 It has a resistor that reacts to temperature.

 It also has a part that reacts to moisture.
-The resistance of this material changes with temperature and humidity.
-This change creates an electrical signal.
+The resistance of this material changes when the temperature and humidity change.
+This change makes an electrical signal.
 This signal shows the temperature and humidity levels.

 Capacitive operational principle